Sammie Henson

-Samuel "Sammie" Henson (born January 1, 1971) is a World Champion wrestler, winning a gold medal in freestyle for the USA at the 1998 FILA Wrestling World Championships, held in Tehran, Iran.
+Samuel "Sammie" Henson (born January 1, 1971) is a 5’8 World Champion wrestler, winning a gold medal in freestyle for the USA at the 1998 FILA Wrestling World Championships, held in Tehran, Iran.
 He was also a silver medallist at the 2000 Summer Olympics in the freestyle 54 kg category, losing to Abdullayev in the finals of that event, held in Sydney, New South Wales, Australia.
 At the age of 36, he competed at the 2006 FILA Wrestling World Championships held in Guangzhou, China, earning a bronze medal.
 He was named USA Wrestling's Man of the Year in 1998.

 He is formerly the head coach at West Virginia University.
 He was also head coach of the Sunkist Kids Wrestling Club.
 Henson was born in St. Louis, Missouri.
 In 2015, Henson was inducted into the National Wrestling Hall of Fame as a Distinguished Member.

 High school career

 Henson attended Francis Howell High School in St. Charles, Missouri.
-There, he was coached by Roger Hodapp (1986–1987), and Judd Hofmann (1988–1989).
-Henson and brothers Chuck and Kevin helped lead the Francis Howell Vikings to 4 Missouri State Team Championships in the 1980s.
+In high school, he was coached by Roger Hodapp (1986–1987), and Judd Hofmann (1988–1989).
+Henson and his brothers Chuck and Kevin, helped lead the Francis Howell Vikings to four Missouri Team State Championships in the 1980s.
 Henson was a member of the 1986 and 1987 State Championship teams.
-Individually, he placed fourth in state as a freshman, and was a three time Missouri class 4A State Champion.
-In 1989 he was named Missouri 4A High School Wrestler of the year, and was a First Team Asics High School All American.
+Individually, he placed fourth in state as a freshman, followed by being a three-time Missouri Class 4A State Champion.
+In 1989, he was named Missouri Class 4A High School Wrestler of the Year, and was a First-Team Asics High School All-American.